Certificate of Location – Everything you need to know (2026)

 What is the certificate of location?

-The certificate of location is a document prepared by a land surveyor that includes a detailed plan and a written report about the current state of a property.
-The certificate of location typically covers 4 key areas:
+The certificate of location includes a detailed plan and a written report about the current state of a property.
+A land surveyor prepares the report and typically breaks it down into four sections:

 Note